FelipeGCx/WABOTie/README.md

 python3 main.py
 ```

-** Note **
+**Note**
-- open the bot.py file to make custom logic and commands
+- open the bot.py file to do the logic of the responses, and commads.py to add the commands and responses.